 Workspaces must adapt

 One effect of the increase in freelancers is the growing demand for flexible workspace.
-The commercial property market is adapting to the specific needs of freelancers by offering flexible co-working spaces, hot-desk options and offices that are designed to inspire, as well as facilitate, networking.
+The commercial property market is adapting to the specific needs of freelancers by offering flexible coworking spaces, hot desk options and offices that are designed to inspire, as well as facilitate, networking.
 Whilst a large proportion of freelancers still work from home, many express frustration around not being able to physically separate work from private life.
-In addition, as the space you work in effects both your productivity and creativity, working from home can have a negative effect on your ability to focus, as well as lead to isolation and thus lack of innovation.
+In addition, as the space you work in affects both your productivity and creativity, working from home can have a negative effect on your ability to focus, as well as lead to isolation and thus lack of innovation.

-In order to fully understand what an ideal workspace may look like for a freelancer we called up the graphic designer Wesley Rasines, the originator of Hubble’s Purple Santa, who has years of freelance experience.
+In order to fully understand what an ideal workspace may look like for a freelancer we called up the graphic designer Wesley Rasines, who has years of freelance experience.

 Versatile workspaces key to productivity

 Discussing the frustrations one may come across when working from home, Wesley stressed how not having consistent interactions with other people becomes increasingly difficult.
 ‘Isolation is a big con.
 When working by yourself it is easier to slip into your own world and some days you won’t have much interaction with clients, so it is just you.’
 However, for Wesley this was weighed up by the freedom one has as a freelancer.
 ‘Having the freedom to work the way I want to is something that I thoroughly enjoy.
 It means I get to be in charge of my own time and own workflow, adapting it to suit my needs and productivity highs.’